-In Bivelham we appear to have a Pelham Forge, a Baker Furnace and an Isted Furnace and Forge.
-However, the miner employed by Baker in 1549 could have been working for Old Mill Furnace in Isenhurst and the appearance here in the 1552 return of John Botton (46) seems to confirm this, since he had been included in the Isenhurst lists of 1550 and 1551.
-The Pelham Forge is probably Hawksden, with Thomas Morley taking over from Pelham in 1552.
-Joan Isted's forge may have been Moat Mill (Bevilham Forge itself lying outside the hundred as explained under Shoyswell) in which case her furnace might have been Broadhurst, or more probably Bungehurst.
-In Tottingworth we find John Collyn's Burwash Forge (1549, 1550), Nicholas Pelham's Glaziers Forge (1549) and a furnace run by Bartholomew Jeffrey (1549, and 1552?), possibly Broadhurst, if this was not the Isted Furnace.
-In Warbleton we have a Woodman Forge (Steel Forge?), and briefly in 1549 a Pelham Forge (Cowbeech?).
-In 1541 'Saxbeche' and Woddye each supplied 21 tons of sows to Robertsbridge Forge, before the furnace there was operational, so the works of John Saxpes was probably a furnace.
+In Bivelham we appear to have a Pelham forge, a Baker furnace and an Isted furnace and forge.
+However, the miner employed by Baker in 1549 could have been working for Old Mill furnace in Isenhurst and the appearance here in the 1552 return of John Botton (46) seems to confirm this, since he had been included in the Isenhurst lists of 1550 and 1551.
+The Pelham forge is probably Hawksden, with Thomas Morley taking over from Pelham in 1552.
+Joan Isted's forge may have been Moat Mill (Bevilham forge itself lying outside the hundred as explained under Shoyswell) in which case her furnace might have been Broadhurst, or more probably Bungehurst.
+In Tottingworth we find John Collyn's Burwash forge (1549,1550), Nicholas Pelham's Glaziers forge (1549) and a furnace run by Bartholomew Jeffrey (1549, and 1552?), possibly Broadhurst, if this was not the Isted furnace.
+In Warbleton we have a Woodman forge (Steel forge?), and briefly in 1549 a Pelham forge In 1541 'Saxbeche' and Woddye each supplied 21 tons of (Cowbeech?). sows to Robertsbridge forge, before the furnace there was operational, so the works of John Saxpes was probably a furnace.
 However, in 1543 Robert Caron (178), the worker in question here, was working for Woddy, the return being for the Isenhurst part of the hundred of Dill in Pevensey rape.
 Heathfield would seem to be on the border between the two rapes and perhaps sufficiently far north to be rated to Isenhurst rather than Hellingly.

 Ironworking must have been widespread in Hawksborough hundred by 1524.
 The works of John Collen had started two or three years earlier and by 1525 eight Frenchmen were being employed presumably at or near Burwash.
 The place of employment of the other block of eight employees, who included Woden Vasell (158), is difficult to suggest.
-The alien John Merteley of Bevilham is possibly John do Verey (149) alias Nono, marteleur, who had come to England about 1523 and who is still recorded in the return for 1539.
+The alien John Merteley of Bevilham is possibly John de Verey (149) alias Nono, marteleur, who had come to England about 1523 and who is still recorded in the return for 1539.
 His son, also French-born, worked at Green's forge in Bevilham in 1572 and his English-born grandson, Jordan de Verrey, was a hammerman who died in 1641.
-Venten was probably the finer, John Vinton (97), and might have been employed at Glazier's Forge, before transferring to Hawksden, for which he appears to have worked later on.
+Venten was probably the finer, John Vinton (97), and might have been employed at Glazier's forge, before transferring to Hawksden, for which he appears to have worked later on.